LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

 Data arrays are representing **plasma state quantities** such as *electron density/temperature* and
-*ion density/temperature* values, which are used to allocate values to the block elements (nodes, 2D cells etc.).
+*ion density/temperature* values, which are used to allocate values to the block elements (nodes, 2D cells, etc.).
 When running the **ReadUALedge plugin** the so-called **vtkBlockColors** layer is automatically selected, coloring the blocks with their specific block color.
 Selection of the wanted data layer can be done